grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi found Percy sitting at the sonar station with the headset on, listening.
 When she saw Hemi, she pulled one earpiece off.
 "That go OK?"

 "Yes.
-Shakes says he is going to do the welding on the _Gnat_, and Chips wants to keep working on the _Prospect's_ patch."
+Shakes says he is going to do the welding on the _Gnat_, and Chips wants to keep working on the _Prospect_'s patch."

 "I'm glad she came to her fucking senses."